fixing patio stains without harsh chemicals

 Sweep and rinse regularly

-Use patio mats in high-risk areas
+Use mats in spill-prone zones

 Proudly serving Harford County and beyond